Everyone must now wear masks everywhere, except offices and outside, and controllers of premises can always insist they are worn.

 Schools and universities are not within the relevant places.
 What happens in the class room, lecture theatres and accommodation there is controlled by the schools, local authorities and universities themselves.
 They are responsible for whatever view they choose to take of quite separate law and guidance.
 (Some citizens may be looking to their contractual agreements with such institutions when they don’t get what they paid for.)

-Also, referred to as a ‘must’ within guidance, but not listed as ‘relevant place’ and so where the face covering regulations don’t bite are:
+Also, referred to as a ‘must’ within guidance, but not listed as ‘relevant place’ and so where the face covering regulations don’t necessarily bite unless they are considered to be a ‘shop’ (a building or room used mainly for the purposes of retail sale or hire of goods or services):

 - premises providing veterinary services